dbsr/NZBcli/README.md

 CONFIGURATION

 NZBcli reads its initial settings from '~/.nzbcli.cfg'.
-Use '-C' to override the location of the config file.

-NZBcli needs some initial configuration settings, specified in '~/.nzbcli.cfg' (default location, use '-C' to override.).
+The parameter '-C /path/to/cfg.file' can be used to specify another location.

 USAGE EXAMPLE